khmyznikov/ios-pwa-wrap/README.md

 >- Create new project
 >- Generate and download **GoogleService-Info.plist**
 >- Copy it to ``/squoosh-app`` folder
+## Change Squoosh to your website
+> This app was setup to squoosh pwa website just for example.
+You should change this settings to yours.
+Don't forget about **WKAppBoundDomains** in **Info.plist**
 # JS Features
 ## Push topic subscribe
 ```javascript